-Jesus later choose many more followers and it is unclear whether or not some were female.
-It is clear that Jesus had an inner circle of women who traveled with him and helped take care of his
+Jesus later choose many more primary followers and it is unclear whether some of them were female.
+What is clear is that Jesus had an inner circle of women who traveled with him and helped take care of his

 needs, which appears to have been contrary to what was considered socially acceptable in First Century Jewish society.
-Apparently women were expected to stay within the immediate
+Apparently so-called 'proper' women of that society were expected to stay within the immediate

-The term, wrongly left in the Greek "disciples" in most English bibles, simply means followers and, it is often unclear in the narrative how many people
+The Greek "mathetai", wrongly left as "disciples" in most English bibles, simply means students and/or followers and, it should be translated as "followers" to avoid confusion.
+It is often unclear in the narrative how many people

 still births among human populations and, many live successful virgin births among various kinds of animals.
 As such, any scientist, educator or anyone else who claims they know for a fact that our Creator and father in

 heaven could not have been behind a human virgin birth, is truly only deceiving themselves.
-Mary may have been 12-15 years of age when giving birth to Jesus, an age of motherhood common in her society.
+Mary may have been 12-15 years of age when giving birth to Jesus, an age of marriage common in her society.

 This can be seen in the Jesus narrative of Joseph wanting to put Mary away privately, presumably a common human

-PREACH: The word “preach” in Greek means to proclaim.
-The word “preach” as found in the New Testament should never be confused with what one commonly hears today from television evangelists and religious
+PREACH: The word preach in Greek means to proclaim.
+The word preach as found in the New Testament should never be confused with what one commonly hears today from television evangelists and religious

-pulpits, much of which is the antithesis of the New Testament message of proclaiming good news for sinners and common people.
+pulpits, much of which is the antithesis of the New Testament message of proclaiming good news for sinners and average people.
 Anyone who feels the need to shout at their audience or otherwise try to force them to

 believe or, believe just because the Bible says so, is more than likely someone who has no idea where the real Jesus is coming from.